 THC and CBD are both cannabinoids derived from the cannabis plant, but they’re different in many ways that may influence your next dispensary purchase.

-CBD vs. THC: legality
+CBD vs. THC: Legality

 However, the legality of hemp-derived CBD may vary from state to state, so it’s important to check your state’s laws before stocking up on hemp-derived CBD products.

-Cannabis strains that have a high CBD:THC ratio are legal only in states with legal, regulated cannabis markets.
+Marijuana and THC are classified as Schedule I substances and remain illegal at the federal level.
+Strains that have a high CBD:THC ratio are legal only in states with legal, regulated cannabis markets.

 - Epilepsy and seizure disorders

 - Pain andinflammation

 - PTSD andanxiety

 - Crohn’s disease

 Though clinical and anecdotal evidence suggests CBD can help manage different conditions, CBD became most famous for treating a rare and debilitating form of pediatric epilepsy.
 Dravet’s Syndrome is notoriously resistant to current treatment methods.
 People with the condition are plagued by seizures, often up to hundreds a day, and they usually worsen as people age and can be life-threatening.

 Currently, treatment methods include having a child wear an eyepatch, specialized diets, and brain surgery, but all have mixed success rates.